HOME / COURSES / ALPINE MOUNTAINEERING / ESSENTIAL INFORMATION ALPS

 Where do the courses take place?

-All our courses start and finish in the Chamonix valley.
-Some programmes involve a return trip to Saas or Zermatt in Switzerland.
-Bespoke guiding can be in any of these venues or anywhere else in the Alps.
+All our courses are based in the Saas valley in Switzerland.
 We choose a venue for each day depending on the aims of the day and the weather forecast.

 You will need to arrange your own valley accommodation, and lots of useful ideas can be downloaded here: